The Predator's Edge (7)

 Recognizing Structural Shifts

-Adaptive Elements (Should Evolve):
+Core Versus Adaptive Elements

 Psychological Flexibility Training

 Advanced traders can maintain high performance for years before experiencing subtle psychological deterioration that eventually leads to major problems.
-Recognizing these warning signs early prevents career-ending breakdowns:
+Recognizing these warning signs early prevents career-ending breakdowns.

 Professional Isolation